xthemadgenius/btcrec-cli/README.md

     * DigiByte
     * Groestlcoin
     * And many other 'Bitcoin Like' cryptos
- * Seed/Passphrase recovery via Address DB (Where you don't need to know an address to search for) supporting:
-    * Bitcoin
-    * Bitcoin Cash
-    * Litecoin
-    * Vertcoin
-    * Monacoin
-    * DigiByte
-    * Groestlcoin
-    * Likely many other 'Bitcoin like' cryptos
  * [Descrambling 12 word seeds](docs/BIP39_descrambling_seedlists.md) (Using Tokenlist feature for BIP39 seeds via seedrecover.py)
  * Wallet File password recovery for a range of wallets